 First, you need to isolate any plants which show signs of infestation and clean the area to prevent it from spreading to others.
 Next, mix up a solution of one part 70 percent isopropyl alcohol and one part water.
 Then spray the soil as well as any pests you can see on the leaves to kill them.
 Make sure the succulent is free of pests before putting it back with the others.

 6. Use the right soil — Soil does matter and you might be using the wrong stuff.
 You need a soil which isn’t too dense and allows for fast-draining, which means everyday compost won't work.
-Instead, buy a dedicated succulent soil, such as The Succulent Cult Store’s Organic Potting Soil ($8.99, Amazon (opens in new tab)).
+Instead, buy a dedicated succulent soil, such as Miracle-Gro Succulent Potting Mix ($12.13, Amazon).

 You should look to repot your succulents every two years; you should do this during its growing season.
 Just be careful with the roots, as these can easily be damaged.